-Police say the 41-year-old mother of two went to the home Tuesday after the Living Springs Assembly of God in Glendale got a call for emergency food from a man who identified himself as John Sansing.
+Police say Mrs. Calabrese went to the home Tuesday evening after the Living Springs Assembly of God in Glendale got a call for emergency food from a man who identified himself as John Sansing.

-Both Sansings were arrested Thursday and charged with first-degree murder and kidnapping.
-John Sansing, a warehouse stocker with a long criminal history, is also charged with sexual assault and aggravated assault.
+The Sansings were arrested Thursday on suspicion of first-degree murder and kidnapping.
+John Sansing, a warehouse stocker with a long criminal history in Utah, also faces charges of sexual assault and aggravated assault.

-Kathy Specker, a fellow church volunteer, said volunteers are usually required to deliver food in pairs, but that Calabrese decided to make the trip alone because the family had children and she didn’t want them to go hungry.
+Kathy Specker, a fellow church volunteer, said volunteers are usually required to deliver food in pairs but that Mrs. Calabrese decided to make the trip alone because the family had children and she didn’t want them to go hungry.